 A publisher never would have accepted the first part alone, but after Howey turned the series of novella’s into a best-selling hit, Penguin is publishing The Wool Omnibus edition in Print.

 If your books tend to be shorter and part of a series, it can be a lot easier to self-publish them online and build a fan base by offering the first book in the series free.
 That’s, essentially, how Howey became one of the best-selling self-published authors to date.

 If you tend to write longer works, such as literary novels, it could be harder to self-publish them online.
 Why?
 Well, because it’s much harder to build a fan base around literary novels in the self-publishing world right now — but it’s not impossible.

-Your see, most readers are used to spending a 1.99 to .99 cents on self-published eBooks, so they may not be so willing to pay enough per book to justify all of your hard work.
+You see, most readers are used to spending 1.99 to .99 cents on self-published eBooks, so they may not be so willing to pay enough per book to justify all of your hard work.

 Now, that doesn’t mean it isn’t possible.
 You see, I’ve written before that in today’s world, writers are artists, their business owners, their marketers, their social media influencers — social media influencers being the highlighted subject of the list.

 There is quite a bit that I can write on the subject of authors as social media influencers, but that goes outside the scope of this particular article.
 In short, if you can create a following of engaged readers across socials you may be able to break through that spending barrier of 1.99 or .99 cents.